LLaMA in R with Keras and TensorFlow

 Increasing barely: the rotation matrix is designed in order that

-subsequently, after rotating our q
+subsequently, after rotating our q and ok token sequence embedding

 the identical manner, the angle between token options is a operate of the